Wie is de Mol? (Dutch TV series): Seasons

 The first four seasons of Wie is de Mol? had ordinary people as participants.
 After the break in 2004, all participants in the following seasons were Dutch celebrities.

 The 7th season in 2007 was the first season to have four finalists, with two runner-ups.

 The 18th season in 2018 was the first to be located in six countries: Armenia, Azerbaijan, Kazakhstan, Russia, Ukraine, and Georgia.

 In September 2020, a special jubilee season aired in celebration of twenty seasons of Wie is de Mol?.

+In February 2025, a new anniversary season was announced in celebration of twenty-five seasons of Wie is de Mol? to air later in the year.